Hamilton: I don’t really look at myself as a championship contender

 “It’s going to be tough weekend definitely, the conditions will not help, and plus we have not driven the new tyres,” predicted the Briton.

 Mercedes were banned from ther recent Silverstone test where rival teams sampled the new Pirelli tyres – a mix of 2012 and 2013 elements – which will be used in Hungary.

 “We’ve got some catching up to do, but that’s what we do best and we’ve just got to work as hard as we can to try to understand the tyres and put ourselves in the best possible place,” concluded Hamilton.
-(Apex)
+(GP247)

 Subbed by AJN.